 - SACT Interview

-The regressions kept unfolding.
 With the unfathomable overturning of Roe v.
-Wade… and now, “Don’t Say Gay” legislation passed as LAW in Florida—where our bodies and visibility are undeniably under attack—we can see how progress can suddenly be erased… how we can be DISAPPEARED.
-With the Florida legislation, it is clear how important visibility is as a regular practice that we need to keep fighting for, in physical, media and virtual landscapes.
+Wade and “Don’t Say Gay” legislation passed as LAW in Florida—where our bodies and visibility are undeniably under attack—we can see how progress can suddenly be erased… how we can be DISAPPEARED.
+With the Florida legislation and school board book bans across the country, it is clear how important visibility is as a regular practice that we need to keep fighting for, in physical, media and virtual landscapes.
 It is not just a given.
 It is one of the many battlegrounds where we affirm our existence.

 COMBATING INVISIBILITY